Written by Divinity Nutra, Updated on March 21, 2022

 - Nausea (5)

 Therefore, it is strongly suggested to take an extended break after continuous use.
 Less harsh alternatives to drinking ACV are picking up delicious apple cider vinegar gummies, or buying ACV capsules.

 Discontinue the use of ACV if any adverse symptom is seen.
 If you suffer from any medical condition, particularly gastrointestinal problems, diabetes, or high blood pressure, we strongly advise consulting your doctor before trying ACV shots.

 Can You Drink ACV Shots on an Empty Stomach?

-Research suggests, it is preferable to take this tonic on an empty stomach, following a fast, as it optimizes the health benefits and enhances the digestive process.
+Research suggests, it is preferable to take this tonic on an empty stomach, while intermittent fasting, as it optimizes the health benefits and enhances the digestive process.
 Thus, the possibilities of acid reflux and bloating are minimized, and the effect of appetite suppression can take place.
 (6)